TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

   temperatures bellow -4 degrees Fahrenheit, temperatures at or above 140 degrees Fahrenheit, low charge, excessive discharging, and when overcharging.

-* The system shall integrate with the car’s existing electrical architecture and Formula SAE regulations.
+* The system shall integrate with the car’s existing electrical architecture and Formula SAE regulations as listed in the specifications of atomic subsystems.

 * The total project cost shall not exceed $10,000, ensuring cost-effectiveness.